C4-OS/C4-OS/BUGS.md

   - kernel-level resource freeing still needs to be implemented
   - sigma0 needs to build a full map of available address space
 - stubbywm
+  - Performance could be significantly improved by targeting a framerate, rather than redrawing on every update event.
+    Implementing this requires clock() and usleep() equivalents, needing new kernel code.
-  - transparency is slightly broken, due to redrawing areas multiple times when updating
+  - Transparency is slightly broken, due to redrawing areas multiple times when updating.
+Fixing this also improves performance.
     FIX: test for intersections when doing updates, and split intersecting updates into multiple, non-intersecting updates